decentralized-identity/crypto-wg/work_items/cbb_policy_as_code.md

 # Crypto-systems Building Blocks: Policy-as-Code Language

-This is the eigth proposed work item in a series of work items under the category of "crypto-systems building blocks".
+This is part of a series of work items under the category of "crypto-systems building blocks".

-This work item is to propose an IETF standard for an application independent, non-Turing-complete language and virtual machine definition for encoding and executing cryptographic policies as code (i.e. smart contracts).
-Fully decentralized crypto-systems require a method for defining policies that allow for decentralized and independent verification and enforcement.
-This is similar to the way Bitcoin users define the policy for validating Bitcoin transactions such that Bitcoin miners can do the validation independently and without any coordination with other miners.
-This is a generalization of that concept to application neutral, authentic data applications that require maximum decentralization and scalability.
+This work item is to propose an IETF standard for a domain specific language focused on capturing policies as code that is translated into R1CS gadgets which are in turn compiled to verifiable computation such as a zkSNARK or Bulletproof.
+There only exists two known examples (that I could find) of a high level language designed for this purpose: Snarky and a C compiler that was published along with the Pinocchio protocol work.

+Snarky is limited to targeting zkSNARKs and thus rely on a trusted setup.
+This new high level policy-as-code language is targeted at defining R1CS gadgets that serve as inputs to zkSNARKS and Bulletproof encoders for both trusted and untrusted verifiable computations.

 ## Work Item Owners
 - Dave Huseby (@dhuseby, dave@cryptid.tech, CryptID Technologies, Inc)